Powerful Secrets of Small Business Money Management Success

 The internet has inspired innovators to come up with new products and services that did not exist a few years before.
 For example, subscription boxes such as SourcedBox and Loot Crate have been a trend recently.
 You can see internet influencers on different social media platforms promoting these services.
 As an entrepreneur, if you have a vision, you can bring it to fruition through technology.

 Data transfer is an important aspect of any business because every transaction that you conduct with a supplier, employee or customer requires an exchange of information.
 In line with this, technology and the internet allow you to send and receive information in a span of milliseconds.
-An example of data transfer, and an important one at that when it comes to business transactions, is money transfer.
+An example of data transfer, and an important one at that when it comes to business transactions, are money transfers.

 There are a lot of payment solutions for small businesses like yours.
 The company that we talked about earlier, Veem, is a good example of an automated payment solution.

-Veem, in partnership with Quickbooks Online, has released a new integrated payment solution that allows small business owners to wire transfer their payments to international suppliers in over 60 countries without any fees.
+Veem, in partnership with Quickbooks Online, has released a new integrated payment solution that allows small business owners to send money to international suppliers in over 100 countries without fees.

 This integrated system has the following features: